-As for Amazon SimpleDB, we organize application data into a number of domains (i.e., tables), while each domain can only sustain a limited amount of update workload.
+To port TPC-W to SimpleDB, we organize application data into a number of domains (i.e., tables), but each domain can only sustain a limited amount of update workload.
 So we also have to horizontally partition a table in round-robin fashion and place each partition into a domain.
-However, different from HBase, we can use at most 100 domains for the whole application.
-We therefore partition the three tables into different number of sub-tables according to our estimated data access loads.
+Different from HBase, we can use at most 100 domains for the whole application.
+We therefore partition the three tables into different number of subtables according to our estimated data access loads.
 We horizontally partition the "Shopping" bigtable into 80 domains and the other two bigtables into 5 domains each.
 This way SimpleDB can provide sufficient capacity for both writes and reads, while CloudTPS remains the performance bottleneck for performance evaluation.